ajimix/asana-api-php-class/README.md

 ]);
 ```

 *Optionally you can pass an accessToken instead of a personalAccessToken if you use OAuth.
-Read below for more info.*
+Read [Using Asana Oauth Tokens](#using-asana-oauth-tokens) below for more info.*

 #### Creating a task